-If You Still Pay to Bank, Here's Ways to Bank For Free
+If You Pay to Bank, Here's Ways to Bank For Free

 Think free banking is hard to find these days?
-Not according to a recent survey conducted by the American Banks Association.
-They found the majority of U.S. adults age 18 and older pay little to nothing in bank fees every month.
-Most bank fees are avoidable so if you still pay to bank, learn how to eliminate banking fees and bank for free.
+Not according to a survey conducted by the American Bankers Association.
+They found the majority of Americans — 61 percent — pay nothing at all for bank services such as checking account maintenance and ATM access.
+Most bank customers (72 percent) spend $3 or less in monthly fees.
+If you are paying to bank, learn how to eliminate banking fees and bank for free.

 Get The Best Deals

 How do you normally choose your bank?
 The one with a branch closest to your house?
 The one your best friend uses?
 The one you’ve been using since you opened your first account as a teenager?
 If you answered yes to any one of these questions, it’s time to shop around.

 Big banks (e.g., Wells Fargo, Chase, Bank of America) have higher fees than smaller community banks and credit unions, or online banks.
 That’s not to say you cannot find free banking at big banks across the board.
 It just means you need to shop around for the best deal.

 Many checking accounts are free when your paycheck or benefits check is automatically deposited each month into your account.
 What is even better than the free checking account is the fact your money will be available immediately.
 No waiting for a check to clear — which could take upwards to 5 business days.

 Just about every bank will offer you a free checking account if you keep a minimum balance in a savings account.
 Doing this helps avoid monthly fees and accidental overdrafts by linking your checking and savings accounts together.
 What is even better is to set up a monthly transfer of funds from your checking into your savings.
 This is a great way to start to save up a nest egg or a small emergency fund.